atom/github/docs/feature-requests/005-blank-slate.md

 This effort should not include:

 * GitHub enterprise support. ( :sad: ) We have separate issues ([#270](https://github.com/atom/github/issues/270), [#919](https://github.com/atom/github/issues/919)) to track that, although this does complicate its eventual implementation, because the clone and create dialogs need to be Enterprise-aware.
+* Workflows related to fork creation and management.
 * General remote management ([#555](https://github.com/atom/github/issues/555)).

 ## :construction: Implementation phases